Dedicated Workers Comp Lawyers in Joplin

-- Report the accident to your employer as soon as possible.
+- Report the workplace accident to your employer as soon as possible.

 - Write down how the accident happened while it is still fresh in your mind.

 - See your doctor as soon as possible and tell him or her that you were injured.

-- Do not sign any documents from the employers or the insurance companies without talking to an attorney about it first.
+- Do not sign any documents from the employers or the insurance companies without talking to a workers’ compensation attorney about it first.
 You may be signing away some important rights.

 - Call an experienced workers’ compensation lawyer.

-The following answers frequently asked questions regarding workers’ compensation claims.
-If you have injured on the job and have any questions about your workers’ compensation claim, contact our worker’s comp lawyers today for an initial consultation in St. Louis and book a free consultation at 314-878-2537, in Joplin at 417-623-0900, or Toll-Free at 800-371-8220 or send us an email.
+If you have been injured on the job and have any questions about your workers’ compensation claim, contact our worker’s comp lawyers today for an initial free consultation.
 You can also visit our law firm for a confidential meeting.
 We do not charge for an initial consultation on the phone or office.

 In the State of Missouri, employers must carry workers’ compensation coverage if they have five or more employees.
 However, employers must carry workers’ compensation coverage even if they have just one employee in the construction industry.

 Employers who have employees in the exempt categories or don’t have the required number of employees and choose not to purchase workers’ compensation coverage are exposed to civil lawsuits that can be brought by workers who got injured on the job.

 Determining the full workers’ comp benefits you are entitled to receive under Missouri Workers’ Compensation Law can be complicated.
 The determination can depend on your average weekly wage calculations, which can be challenging depending on the industry in which you work.